 Good relationships are fundamental to positive behaviour management.
 Staff will encourage and recognise good behaviour first, they will adopt a calm consistent approach at all times and will use restorative conversations to prevent unacceptable behaviour.
 Parents play a vital role in supporting the development of their children's good behaviour.
-The Home-School-Agreement explains the roles of pupils/students, parents and staff.
-Parents, pupils/students and a representative of the Headteacher are asked to sign a copy of the Code of Conduct Home-School-Agreement (see Appendix 1) when their child enrolls at the school.
-Pupils/students will:
+The Home-School-Agreement explains the roles of learners, parents and staff.
+Parents, learners and a representative of the Headteacher are asked to sign a copy of the Code of Conduct Home-School-Agreement (see Appendix 1) when their child enrolls at the school.
+Learners will:

-- Be FAIR to other pupils/students the school rules. - Follow, without argument, staff instructions. - Arrive on time to school and not miss any school. - Arrive to lessons on time. - Respect the environment by putting litter in bins, keeping walls and furniture unmarked and taking great care of displays and other people's work. - Work hard and believe that they can do well. - Ask for help if they don't understand the work. - Do work on time and catch up with work that is missed for any reason. - Wear the correct published Ysgol Harri Tudur School uniform without exception, at all times. - Have the correct equipment/kit for lessons. - Be polite, helpful, and kind.
+- Be Ready, Respectful, Responsible, to other learners the school rules. - Follow, without argument, staff instructions. - Arrive on time to school and not miss any school. - Arrive to lessons on time. - Respect the environment by putting litter in bins, keeping walls and furniture unmarked and taking great care of displays and other people's work. - Work hard and believe that they can do well. - Ask for help if they don't understand the work. - Do work on time and catch up with work that is missed for any reason. - Wear the correct published Ysgol Harri Tudur School uniform without exception, at all times. - Have the correct equipment/kit for lessons. - Be polite, helpful, and kind.